First Aid Training Courses

 - The remoteness of the site in relation to emergency medical services.

-- Employees working on shared or multi-occupied sites.
+- Employees who work on multi-occupied or shared sites.

 Emergency First-Aid At Work (EFAW)